kexiZeroing/kexiZeroing.github.io/src/posts/string-matching-behind-ctrl-f.md

 When we do search for a string in a notepad file, browser, or database, pattern searching algorithms are used to show the search results.
 Boyer-Moore String Search is one such pattern searching algorithm, meaning it has large area of practical use.

+> Btw, BM25, or Best Match 25, is a widely used algorithm for full text search.
+It is the default in Elasticsearch and SQLite.

 String matching - Search for a string (pattern) in a large body of text
 Input:
 - T: The text being searched within, length is n